 Lenders usually still want to see that 80 percent LTV that they demand for first mortgages, especially if you’re trying to cash out.
 Any lower and you might be able to get a loan, but you’ll likely have to get mortgage insurance and agree to high-interest rates.

 Alternatives to Refinancing

-If your LTV is too high for you to affordably refinance your mortgage, don't give up.
+If your loan-to-value ratio is too high for refinancing your mortgage, don’t give up.
 There are alternatives.

 Instead of cashing out, for example, you could take out a home equity loan or home equity line of credit.

 A home equity loan works like a second mortgage.
 You receive a percentage of your equity as a lump sum, then you repay it in fixed monthly payments.